TheOdinProject/curriculum/ruby/basic_ruby/nested_collections.md

 ~~~

 ### Accessing data
 Accessing a specific element in a nested hash is very similar to a nested array.
-It is as simple as calling `hash[:x][:y]`, where `:x` is the key of the hash and `:y` is the key of the nested hash.
+It is done by calling `hash[:x][:y]`, where `:x` is the key of the hash and `:y` is the key of the nested hash.

 ~~~ruby
 vehicles[:alice][:year]